duckietown/course-RH/book/duckietown-robotics-development/03_ros_development/02_devel_duckietown/00_devel_dt.md

     laptop $ rostopic list

 You should see topics from your Duckiebot appearing here.
-Voila!
+Voilà!
 You have successfully established connection between your laptop and Duckiebot through ROS!

 Are you confused about the `11311` above?
 You should not be.
 This is simply the default port number that ROS uses for communication.
 You can change it for any other free port.